janis-sijanovs/frontend-homework-9/README.md

 # Frontend Homework 9

-I have completed my nineth homework.
+I have completed my ninth homework.

 React seems fun, and the homework didn't take much time.
 I still feel like CSS is my biggest weakness.

-Understanding ghow Typescript, Javascript and React interacts with each other is still tricky, but I'm ready to learn and practice.
+Understanding how Typescript, Javascript, and React interact with each other is still tricky, but I'm ready to learn and practice.